-Our staff have a mission: to foster campers’ growth, positive cabin dynamics and help campers find success at their chosen activities.
+Our staff have a mission: to foster campers’ personal growth, positive cabin dynamics, and help campers find success at their chosen activities.

 We hire summer camp professionals who have demonstrated competence in caring for children and helping them thrive.
 Most are former campers who were inspired by their Arowhon experience to come back and give back.

 Supervision and Training Bring Out the Best in Staff